truenas/documentation/content/References/ConceptsAndTerms.md

 * SMB: SMB, or sometimes the Common Internet File System (CIFS), is a communication protocol for providing shared access to files, printers, and serial ports between nodes on a network.
 It was original designed by IBM in the early 1980s.

 * Active Directory: Active Directory (AD) is a directory service developed by Microsoft for Windows domain networks.
-Active Directory uses the Lightweight Directory Access Protocol (LDAP), Microsoft's version of Kerberos, and DNS.
+Active Directory uses the Lightweight Directory Access Protocol (LDAP), Microsoft versions of Kerberos, and DNS.

 * DDNS: Dynamic DNS (DDNS) is a method to realtime update a name server in the Domain Name System (DNS) according to the active DDNS configuration of its configured hostnames, addresses or other information.